AdamEXu/hacksv/public/SECURITY.md

 In the event of a confirmed data breach or major incident:

--   We will investigate and take immediate action.
+-   We will initiate a thorough investigation and take immediate corrective actions.
 -   Affected users will be notified within **3 business days** via email.
--   We may publish a public incident summary once resolved.
+-   A public incident summary may be published upon resolution, depending on the scope and impact.
+-   We may offer a reward based on the severity and nature of the issue, at our discretion.

 ---

 ## Contact

-If you have questions about security at hack.sv:
+If you have questions about security at Hack SV:

 -   **Email:** <security@hack.sv>
 -   **Subject:** _Security Inquiry_